guideguide/grid-notation/README.md

 ### Wildcard gaps

-A wildcard hunk is represented by a tilde `~`.
-Any area within a grid that remains after all of the arbitrary hunks have been calculated will be evenly distributed amongst the wildcards present in a grid.
+A wildcard gap is represented by a tilde `~`.
+Any area within a grid that remains after all of the arbitrary gaps have been calculated will be evenly distributed amongst the wildcards present in a grid.

 Due to their flexible nature, wildcards can be used to position a grid.
 When a single wildcard is placed to the left of a GGN string, it will force the grid to render on the right side.
 Similarly, a GGN string with wildcards on either end will be centered.